Content of the SHIP

 - the planned investment for wheelchair accessible housing over the period of the SHIP.

-Local authorities will be aware that draft National Planning Framework 4 includes proposals that new homes that improve affordability and choice should be supported including self-provided homes; accessible, adaptable and wheelchair accessible homes amongst others.
+National Planning Framework 4 was adopted in February 2023 and includes proposals for new homes that including self-provided homes; accessible, adaptable and wheelchair accessible homes amongst others.
 Where proposals are included in Local Development Plans to include provision of wheelchair accessible housing, local authorities should be aware that these should be backed by evidence of need.

 With strong rights to housing already in place for people who become homeless in Scotland, it is important that there continues to be a focus on prevention.
 Ending rough sleeping and homelessness are national priorities for the Scottish Government as part of its drive to create a fairer Scotland.

-All 32 local authorities submitted their Rapid Rehousing Transition Plan (RRTP) by 31 December 2018.
-The Scottish Government provided feedback and plans are being implemented across Scotland from April 2019.
+Each local authority in Scotland has been implementing a Rapid Rehousing Transition Plan (RRTP) since April 2019.
 The RRTPs maximise prevention and set out the approach that each local authority will employ to minimise the time a household remains homeless and ensure that the household can access appropriate suitable accommodation as soon as possible.
-Funding totalling £8 million will be allocated to local authorities annually from 2019/20 over three years to 2023/24.
+Funding totalling £8 million has been allocated to local authorities annually from 2019/20 over five years to 2023/24.
 An additional £5 million was provided to local authorities for 2020/21 to accelerate actions in their RRTP.

 RRTPs should be reflected in Local Housing Strategies, and be fully integrated into Health & Social Care Partnership strategic plans.
 They should also be included in the Housing Contribution Statement to ensure they are part of the planning framework.